Global Approach to Lowering Adverse Cardiac Outcomes Through Improving Contractility in Heart Failure - GALACTIC-HF

 - LVEF >28%; primary outcome for omecamtiv vs. placebo (HR 1.04, 95% CI 0.94-1.16; p for interaction = 0.003)

 Among patients with HFrEF on good background medical therapy, the selective cardiac myosin activator omecamtiv mecarbil was superior to placebo.
-Omecamtiv mecarbil was associated with a reduction in the primary composite outcome, which was greater among those with LVEF ≤28%.
+Omecamtiv mecarbil was associated with a reduction in the primary composite outcome, which was greater among those with LVEF ≤28% and among those with systolic blood pressure ≤100 mm Hg.
+Omecamtiv mecarbil was less effective among those with baseline atrial fibrillation; however, this lack of treatment effect was mostly observed among those with atrial fibrillation who were receiving digoxin.
 There was no benefit in outcomes of cardiovascular death, all-cause death, or change in KCCQ total symptoms score.
 Serious adverse events were similar between treatment groups.

 Teerlink JR, Diaz R, Felker M, et al., on behalf of the GALACTIC-HF Investigators.
 Effect of Ejection Fraction on Clinical Outcomes in Patients Treated With Omecamtiv Mecarbil in GALACTIC-HF.
-J Am Coll Cardiol 2021;May 17:[Epub ahead of print].
+J Am Coll Cardiol 2021;78:97-108.

 Presented by Dr. John R. Teerlink at the American College of Cardiology Virtual Annual Scientific Session (ACC 2021), May 17, 2021.